EhudKirsh/Termux-Plugins-and-Automation/README.md

 <br>This will create duplicate mounts, so just go to: ☰ > hold on the name of any mount > 'Remove'.

 Files and FX seem unreliable to me when it comes to editing files, so I would at most use these to do other things like copying files,
-	which Ghost Commander struggles with, while Ghost Commander is stronger when it comes to editing all text files with BeauTyXT.
+	which Ghost Commander struggles with, while Ghost Commander is stronger when it comes to editing all text files with the Simple Text Editor or BeauTyXT.
 In other words, it might make sense to use at least 2 file mangers to overcome the shortcomings of each other.
 For me, it's easier to just work with the File/zip manager 2025 app and that's it, even though it does have disadvantages as you can see in the table above.